Henery X (long)

 “Well, that changes today.
 Right here, right now.
 So, what’s on your mind?”

-Jacqueline began to tell John all about her hopes, her dreams, and her troubles.
-He got comfortable in his chair and was hanging on her every word, the more she spoke, it seemed the more he wanted to hear her speak.
+Jacqueline told John all about her hopes, her dreams, and her troubles.
+He got comfortable in his chair and was hanging on her every word.
+The more she spoke, it seemed the more he wanted to hear her speak.

 “There you have it, John.
 So, what are your thoughts?”
 The eagerness in Jacqueline’s voice was undeniable; she respected the man sitting before her, a lot, and for several reasons.